Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

-Type-safe tools — no more dictionary soup
+Type-safe tools instead of dictionary soup

 public enum SendableValue: Sendable, Equatable, Hashable, Codable {